compsocialscience/summer-institute/2019/partner.md

 ### Sponsoring a partner location

 If you would like to sponsor a partner location, please contact us at rsfcompsocsci[at]gmail[dot]com.

-### Acknowledgments

-The Summer Institutes in Computational Social Sciences are supported by grants from the Russell Sage Foundation and the Alfred P. Sloan Foundation.

 ### Mission and guiding principles